-Physical distancing can be usefully applied in primary and special school settings allowing for some flexibility when needed.
+Physical distancing can be usefully applied in a post primary school setting allowing for some flexibility when needed.
 It must be applied in a practical way to recognise that the learning environment cannot be dominated by a potentially counterproductive focus on this issue.
-Physical distancing will look different across the various ages and stages of learning.
-Care should be taken to avoid generating tension or potential conflict and some flexibility in the implementation of measures may be required at times.
+Care should be taken to avoid generating tension or potential conflict and some flexibility in the implementation of measures may be required at time.

-It is also recognised that it is not always possible for staff to maintain physical distance from pupils and it is not appropriate that they would always be expected to do so where this could have a detrimental impact on the pupil i.e. if a child sustains an injury and requires first aid.
+It is also recognised that it is not always possible for staff to maintain physical distance from students and it is not appropriate that they would always be expected to do so where this could have a detrimental impact on the student.

-However, where possible staff should maintain a minimum of 1m distance and where possible 2m.
+However where possible staff should maintain a minimum of 1 m distance and where possible 2m.
 They should also take measures to avoid close contact at face to face level such as remaining standing rather than sitting beside/crouching down.